Anupamit/Javascript-Theory-Qustions/README.md

 **[⬆ Back to Top](#table-of-contents)**

-## Q.15 What is the difference between slice and splice?
+## Q.16 What is the difference between `slice` and `splice`?
-The `slice()` method returns a new array with a copied slice from the original array.
-The first optional argument is the beginning index and the second optional argument is the ending index (non-inclusive).
+1. The `slice()` method returns a new array with a copied slice from the original array.
+2. It does not modify the original array.
+3. The first optional argument is the beginning index and the second optional argument is the ending index (non-inclusive).

 ```js
 let languages = [ "JavaScript", "Python", "Java", "PHP" ];
 languages.slice(1,3); // ["Python", "Java"]